PASS: Path-selective State Space Model for Event-based Recognition: Proposed Method

-With the aggregated event frame input $F$, we then conduct our path-adaptive event selection to select $K$ event frames to reduce the variability of events of arbitrary duration.
-Concretely, as shown in Fig.~\ref{fig:cFramework}, the input of this module is the aggregated event frames $F\in $ $\mathbb{R}^{P \times H \times W \times 3}$.
-We utilize a lightweight score predictor composed of two 3D convolutional layers, followed by an activation function to generate a selection mask $M\in\mathbb{R}^{K\times P}$, where $K$ represents the number of selected frames and $P$ represents the number of original frames. $M$ consists of 0s and 1s, where the position of each 1 indicates the corresponding position of the selected event frame.
-Due to the non-differentiable nature of the max operation applied after the standard Softmax function to produce class probabilities, we employ a differentiable Gumbel Softmax~\citep{jang2016categorical} to facilitate backpropagation.
-To enhance the training process, the Gumbel Softmax is used exclusively during training, while the standard Softmax is applied during inference.
+\textbf{Path-selective Event Scan.} With the aggregated event frame input $F$, we then conduct our path-selective event scan to reduce the variability of events.
+Concretely, as shown in Fig.~\ref{fig:cFramework}, with the aggregated event frames $F\in $ $\mathbb{R}^{P \times H \times W \times 3}$ as input, we utilize a lightweight score predictor composed of two 3D convolutional layers, followed by an activation function to generate a selection mask $M\in\mathbb{R}^{K\times P}$, where $K$ represents the number of selected frames and $P$ represents the number of original frames.
+The elements of $M$ are either 0 or 1, with each marking the position of the selected event frame.
+Due to the non-differentiable nature of the max operation applied after the standard Softmax function to produce class probabilities, we employ the differentiable Gumbel Softmax~\cite{jang2016categorical} for backpropagation during training.
+The standard Softmax is used for inference to facilitate the training process.
 Next, we utilize the Einsum matrix-matrix multiplication between the selection mask $M$ and the original event frames $F$ to obtain the final selected event frames $F^{'}\in $ $\mathbb{R}^{K \times H \times W \times 3}$.
-The above process ensures that $F^{'}$ can be derived from the original event frame input $F$ through an end-to-end learning approach. \textit{Please refer to the appendix for the pseudocode for the PEAS Module.}
+The above process ensures that $F^{'}$ can be derived from the original event frame input $F$ in an end-to-end learning manner.
+Next, with the obtained selected event frames $F^{'}\in $ $\mathbb{R}^{K \times H \times W \times 3}$, we convert $F^{'}$ into a 1D sequence using the bidirectional event scan, following the spatiotemporal scan proposed in ~\cite{li2025videomamba}.
+As illustrated in Fig.~\ref{fig:cFramework}, this scan elegantly follows the temporal and spatial order, sweeping from left to right and cascading from top to bottom.
+In this way, unlike scanning the original $P$ event frames, our PEAS module can adaptively skip multiple event slices and encode the events across a wide event distribution ($10^6$ to $10^9$) into encoded features with fixed dimensions.

-Fig.~\ref{fig:visual_select} presents the original event frames alongside the $K$ selected ones at the start (epoch 0) and end (epoch 100) of the training process.
-Due to the events of arbitrary duration leading to different numbers of input event frames, frame padding is necessary to maintain consistent input sizes to ensure training among a mini-batch.
-In Fig.~\ref{fig:visual_select}, the black parts resent the padded zero-valued frames within a mini-batch.
-At epoch 0, the PEAS module randomly selects event frames, resulting in unnecessary padded frames and redundant event frames with repetitive information.
-After 100 epochs, the eight chosen frames exclude redundant frames and non-informative padding, demonstrating the effectiveness of the PEAS module and the MSG loss proposed in Sect.~\ref{sec:Enhancing}.